Humanitarian Engineering and Science

 • Three letters of recommendation are required for students pursuing the thesis option, but not for students pursuing the non-thesis option.

 • Non-native English speakers must prove language proficiency.
-Please review requirements provided by the graduate admissions office.
+Please review the requirements provided by the graduate admissions office

 • Mines undergraduate students may include up to 6 credits from their undergraduate program counted toward a combined BS/MS degree (4+1).
 External applicants may transfer graduate credit from elsewhere with written permission from the HES program director.